abhinav-upadhyay/brickdb/README.md

 # brickdb
 A simple concurrent hash index based key-value store in go.
-It is very much inspired from the Berkley DB which originated in the BSD operating systems but provides concurrency safe access methods using byte-range locking facilities as shown by Richard Stevens in `Advanced Programming in Unix Environment`
+It is very much inspired from the DBM library which originated in the AT&T UNIX, but this implementation provides concurrency safe access methods using byte-range locking facilities.

 ### Features and Limitations